 Speaker: Talking points

-DOED: I know a lot of you are involved in the review in two weeks.
-We’re taking a different approach.
-We want to identify some topics of concern – briefing dates – pls try to make them – if you wonlt be at review but have ideas – get in touch with me – make sure we raise it.
+DoEd: I know a lot of you are involved in the review in two weeks time.
+We’re taking a different approach and want to identify some topics of concern.
+We’ll share the briefing dates, please try to make them.
+If you won’t be at review but have ideas, get in touch with me so we can ensure it’s raised.

 Fourth Agenda Item: Reading list (Speaker – Time)tom